The Cottage, The Bungalow, The Silos, The Camp

 Now, it was time to beg for Craig’s help!
 After removing the original kitchen and laundry, with the help of Craig’s Dad and Granddad, the new kitchen was ready to be installed.
 This final step in the interior renovation was finally completed late March 2011 and the cottage was ready to receive guests!

 In 2017, and pregnant with our 3rd child, it was my turn to be horrified!
-A conversation about opening a second cottage turned into buying the old Hyden Abattoir and 16ha of surrounding bushland!
+A conversation about opening a second cottage turned into buying the old Hyden Abattoir and 16ha of surrounding bush land!
 By January 2019 we had opened, The Silos!
-The Silos rapidly grew from the original 8 ensuite rooms to a further 4 rooms in 2020, just in time for our harvest workers to stay in November!
+The Silos rapidly grew from the original 8 en-suite rooms to a further 4 rooms in 2020, just in time for our harvest workers to stay in November!
+We now have a further 4 rooms bringing the total to 16 rooms and are registered for tourism!

-Fast forward ten years, a new home for Craig and I, three children and FINALLY married and we have completed most of the outdoor makeover at The Cottage, have plans in place to expand The Silos, planning to open The Camp in 2021 and have submitted our application to our local council to open another cottage, The Bungalow!
+Fast forward ten years, a new home for Craig and I, three children and FINALLY married and we have completed most of the outdoor makeover at The Cottage and have had the inside professionally painted!
+We spent 2020 reassessing our business and opened up another self contained accommodation, The Bungalow in February followed by an 15 site unpowered campground in November!

 Thank you to all our wonderful guests we have welcomed over the last ten years!
 Those who we have met personally have always been so kind and supportive of our business while we have been in the developing stages and we hope to be able to greet many more guests for many more years to come!